Is Employee Communications Software Really Necessary?

 No communications strategy is perfect, but if you use the right employee communications software, you will be much closer.
 Organizations can use the solution to bridge the gap between “corporate” and the rest of the employees who often feel far removed from executives.
 This is particularly true for traveling and remote employees who may never step foot into a physical office.

 Carefully crafted messaging will be sent to employees on the channels they most prefer, ensuring everyone gets the valuable information they need to keep safe, perform well, and stay informed.
 This transparency goes a long way in building trust, trust that is often missing between employers and employees.
-In one survey conducted by the American Psychological Association, only half of employees believe their employer is open with them.
+In one survey conducted by the American Psychological Association, only half of the surveyed employees believe their employer is open with them.
 By implementing a strong culture of communication, organizations can boost job satisfaction and in turn, reap the benefits of employees who actually care and want to see their company succeed.

-How Do We Find The Best Employee Communication Software?
+How Do We Find the Best Employee Communication Software?

 There are many employee communication software vendors who offer all kinds of features and functionalities that organizations can leverage to improve their communication strategy.
 While some of these capabilities may at first seem beneficial, it’s important to find (and pay for) those you will actually use.
 Too many features can make the software bulky and complex, slowing adoption and adding extra steps.

 If you aren’t sure which features you need, see if the vendors you are considering offer demos.
 Keep an eye on the technology, but also consider the support.
-You want people who know not only communications, but your industry.
+You want people who know not only communications but your industry.
 They should provide round-the-clock support with real people answering the calls so you know in an emergency, you can talk to a human.

 How Is AlertMedia Different?

-Using our software, organizations from around the globe have peace of mind they can rapidly connect with employees no matter where they are, when the incident occurs, or what situation is at hand.
+Using our software, organizations from around the globe have peace of mind they can rapidly connect with employees no matter where they are when the incident occurs, or what situation is at hand.
 In an instant, employees receive corporate messaging on all of their devices simultaneously and can respond just as easily.
 We believe two-way communication is the best way to keep employees informed, engaged, and part of the conversation.

 AlertMedia software comes with built-in analytics so you get data-driven insights into how each event was handled and the effectiveness of the communication.
 Using this information, organizations can continually improve their communications strategy.